Irvine United Presbyterian Church

 The Irvine United Presbyterian Church is an historic Presbyterian church which is located in Brokenstraw Township, Warren County, Pennsylvania.

 It was added to the National Register of Historic Places in 1976.

 History and architectural features

 Built in 1837, this historic structure is a one-story, fieldstone building with a gable roof which was designed in the Greek Revival style.
 It is three bays wide and three bays deep, measuring twenty-two feet by thirty-two feet.

-It was added to the National Register of Historic Places in 1976.